MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 ### Http2 server sent GOAWAY

-When trying to deploy Arc resource bridge, you might receive an error message similar to:
+When trying to deploy Arc resource bridge, you might receive error messages similar to the ones below:

 `"errorResponse": "{\n\"message\": \"Post \\\"https://region.dp.kubernetesconfiguration.azure.com/azure-arc-appliance-k8sagents/GetLatestHelmPackagePath?api-version=2019-11-01-preview\\u0026releaseTrain=stable\\\": http2: server sent GOAWAY and closed the connection; LastStreamID=1, ErrCode=NO_ERROR, debug=\\\"\\\"\"\n}"`

+or

+`Post \_https://canadacentral.dp.kubernetesconfiguration.azure.com/azure-arc-appliance-k8sagents/GetLatestHelmPackagePath?api-version=2019-11-01-preview\u0026releaseTrain=stable\_: read tcp 10.128.131.173:52425-\u003e52.228.84.81:443: wsarecv: An existing connection was forcibly closed by the remote host.`

-This error occurs when a firewall or proxy has SSL/TLS inspection enabled and blocks http2 calls from the machine used to deploy the resource bridge.
+These errors may occur when a firewall or proxy has SSL/TLS inspection enabled and blocks http2 calls from the machine used to deploy the resource bridge.
 To confirm the problem, run the following PowerShell cmdlet to invoke the web request with http2 (requires PowerShell version 7 or above), replacing the region in the URL and `api-version` (for example, `2019-11-01`) with values from the error:

 `Invoke-WebRequest -HttpVersion 2.0 -UseBasicParsing -Uri https://region.dp.kubernetesconfiguration.azure.com/azure-arc-appliance-k8sagents/GetLatestHelmPackagePath?api-version=2019-11-01-preview"&"releaseTrain=stable -Method Post -Verbose`